 Sustainable cocoa sourcing

-As part of General Mills’ goal to sustainably source 100 percent of our 10 priority ingredients, we are committed to sourcing 100 percent of our cocoa volumes sustainably by 2020.
+As part of General Mills’ goal to sustainably source 100 percent of our 10 priority ingredients, we are committed to sourcing 100 percent of our cocoa volumes sustainably by the close of 2020.

 In 2020 we met our goal to sustainably source 100 percent of our cocoa and chocolate.
 We have also continued to expand our work with key suppliers and NGO partners to provide direct support to cocoa-growing communities in West Africa, where 90 percent of the cocoa we purchase is grown.

 Supplier collaboration has been key to our progress, where we work to advance sustainability, address systemic challenges and enforce our Supplier Code of Conduct, which prohibits forced and child labor.
 In addition, we are a member of the World Cocoa Foundation (WCF), which works with the food industry to address social and environmental issues in the cocoa supply chain.

 Since signing on to WCF’s Cocoa and Forests Initiative (CFI) aimed at ending deforestation and promoting forest restoration and protection in key cocoa growing regions in March 2017, we have worked closely with suppliers, NGOs and Proforest to identify strategic actions to: